 Clare joined CASA in December 2017.
 She was a CASA volunteer for a year prior to joining the staff.

-Gabby joined CASA in March 2017.
+Gabby joined CASA in February 2017.
 She is currently in her last year at Saint Peter's University in Jersey City where she is pursuing a degree in English Literature with a minor in Journalism.
-She was a Knight 2017 summer fellow at the CUNY Graduate School of Journalism where she reported for the Marshall Project, a non-profit publication covering the criminal justice system.
+She was a Knight 2017 summer fellow at the CUNY Graduate School of Journalism and is currently a fall intern with Simon & Schuster's children's managing editorial department.